Frequently Asked Questions

 How do these systems activate my power brakes?

 To be an efficient system, the vacuum booster must be energized.
 This creates a soft pedal for the SMI systems to apply the brakes.
-Air Force One utilizes a patent-pending process that converts air pressure into vacuum without a pump.
+Air Force One utilizes a patented process which incorporates air-powered ejector.
 The Stay-IN-Play DUO use an electronic pump.

 Will either model wear my battery down?